-- If monitoring determines that the 1-hour NO2 standard (i.e., 470 μg/m3) is being approached (i.e., within 95 percent of the standard or approximately 450 μg /m3), construction or cell closure activities shall be curtailed until the appropriate tiered mitigation measures can be implemented, or until adverse meteorological conditions no longer exist.

-- The waste placement and/or clay preparation areas shall be moved to a preplanned alternative working location to separate emissions from clay placement construction emissions. - Construction procedures shall be configured such that operations requiring heavy equipment do not occur simultaneously (e.g., clay placement and protective soil placement by scrapers will not be done during periods with adverse meteorological conditions). - Construction scheduling will be slowed to reduce daily equipment usage. - Hours of construction with designated pieces of equipment (e.g., scrapers) shall be constrained to occur outside of peak adverse meteorological conditions.
+- If monitoring determines that the 1-hour NO2 standard (i.e., 470 μg/m3) is being approached (i.e., within 95 percent of the standard or approximately 450 μg /m3), construction or cell closure activities shall be curtailed until the appropriate tiered mitigation measures can be implemented, or until adverse meteorological conditions no longer exist. - The waste placement and/or clay preparation areas shall be moved to a preplanned alternative working location to separate emissions from clay placement construction emissions. - Construction procedures shall be configured such that operations requiring heavy equipment do not occur simultaneously (e.g., clay placement and protective soil placement by scrapers will not be done during periods with adverse meteorological conditions). - Construction scheduling will be slowed to reduce daily equipment usage. - Hours of construction with designated pieces of equipment (e.g., scrapers) shall be constrained to occur outside of peak adverse meteorological conditions.
 (Responsible Agencies: LEA, SCAQMD)

-NO2 monitoring was conducted during excavation for Phase 12 cell construction in 2019 and the report is included in the Appendix.
-The overall conclusion was there was no significant impact to the fence line concentration or offsite receptors.
+NO2 monitoring was conducted during excavation for Phase 13 cell construction in 2020 and is ongoing through the first half of 2021.
+The report will be included in the 2021 Annual Report Appendix.